codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

 -   Sequences of **duplicate code** (clones) introduced by the pull request.
 These are the same ones you find in the [Quality Duplication tabs](../repositories/pull-requests.md#duplication-tabs) in the Codacy app.

 -   Variations in **code complexity** introduced by the pull request.
+This is the same value you find on the [Pull request quality overview](../repositories/pull-requests.md#quality-overview) in the Codacy app.

 ### Analyzed branch tab

 ![Codacy main view](images/codacy-vscode-extension-analyzed-branch-tab.png)

-If you switch to an analyzed branch that doesn't have an open pull request, such as the `main` or `master` branch, the **Analyzed Branch** tab appears and shows an overview of the Quality issues found in the branch, grouped by recently added, introduced by the current user, issue category, and issue severity.
+The **Analyzed Branch** tab appears if you switch to an analyzed branch that doesn't have an open pull request, such as the `main` or `master` branch.
+This tab shows an overview of the Quality issues found in that branch, grouped by recently added, introduced by the current user, issue category, and issue severity.

 See [how to manage the analysis of your repository's branches](../repositories-configure/managing-branches.md).